DumitracheFlorentin/API-Ignator/README.md

 ## Description

-Simple REACT application made with purpose to learn how to work with an API and react-bootstrap
+Ignator Project is a REACT application made with purpose to learn how to work with an API.

 ## Usage